etorkos/kinesis_nodes/readme.md

-Kinesis nodes- temporary file structure
+Kinesis nodes - temporary file structure

 Producers in python to be loaded in embedded gateway.
 Consumers in NodeJS to be installed onto an EC2 EBS cluster